-Smoking paralyzes the lining of the air passages and interferes with both lung and hemi function.
+Smoking paralyzes the lining of the air passages and interferes with lung function.
+Smoking also increases your risk of blood clots.
 If you smoke, this is the time to quit.
 You cannot be scheduled for this procedure while you are smoking.
 Please stop smoking two months before surgery.